Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts: Definition of -equivariant Kuranishi chart and the statement of the main theorem

 \section{Definition of $G$-equivariant Kuranishi chart and the statement of the main theorem}

 We review the notion of $G$-equivariant Kuranishi chart.
 In the case of finite group $G$ it is defined for example in \cite[Definition 7.5]{fooo:inv}.
 The notion of $S^1$ equivariant Kuranishi structure is in \cite[Definition 28.1]{foootech}.
 In fact we studied in \cite[Definition 28.1]{foootech} the $S^1$ action on the moduli space induced by the $S^1$ action of the source curve.
-Such an $S^1$ action is much easier to handle than the target space action we are studying here.
+Such an $S^1$ action is {\it much easier} to handle than the target space action we are studying here.
 (This $S^1$ action had been used in the study of periodic Hamiltonian system and thorough detail of its construction and of its usage had been written in \cite[Part 5]{foootech}.)

-We first review group action on an effective orbifold.
-For the definition of effective orbifold and its morphisms etc. using coordinate we refer \cite[Section 15]{foootech2} or \cite[Part 7]{fooospectr}.
+We first review the notion of group action on effective orbifolds.
+For the definition of effective orbifolds and its morphisms etc. using coordinate we refer the reader to \cite[Section 15]{foootech2}, \cite[Part 7]{fooospectr} or \cite[Section 23]{FOOOSpringer}.

 An orbifold\footnote{We assume that an orbifold is effective always in this paper} $M$ is a paracompact and Hausdorff topological space together with a system of local charts $(V,\Gamma,\phi)$, where $V$ is a manifold, $\Gamma$ is a finite group which acts on $V$ effectively and $\phi : V \to M$ is a smooth map which induces a homeomorphism $V/\Gamma \to M$ onto an open neighborhood of $p$ in $M$.
-When $M$ is covered by the image of several local charts $(V_i,\Gamma_i,\phi_i)$ satisfying certain compatibility conditions (see \cite[Section 15]{foootech2} or \cite[Part 7]{fooospectr}) we say it gives an orbifold structure of $M$.
-An orbifold structure is the set of all charts $(V,\Gamma,\phi)$ which are compatible with the given chart.
+When $M$ is covered by the images of several local charts $(V_i,\Gamma_i,\phi_i)$ satisfying certain compatibility conditions (see \cite[Section 15]{foootech2}, \cite[Part 7]{fooospectr} or \cite[Section 23]{FOOOSpringer}, they give an orbifold structure of $M$.
+An orbifold structure is the set of all charts $(V,\Gamma,\phi)$ which are compatible with the given charts.